rylydou/turtle-theme/README.md

-# Turtle Theme

-- A theme made by a turtle, for turtles
+A collection of themes by a turtle, for turtles

 ![Editor Screenshot](images/screenshots/editor.png)